FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 knowing a shared password.
 Where password-based methods are used, the password MUST be the same as the provisioning identifier.

-This requirement also applies to TLS-based EAP methods such as TTLS and PEAP.
+This requirement also applies to TLS-based EAP methods such as EAP Tunneled Transport Layer Security (EAP-TTLS) and Protected Extensible Authentication Protocol (PEAP).
 Where the TLS-based EAP method provides for an inner identity and inner authentication method, the credentials used there MUST be the provisioning identifier for both the inner identity, and any inner password.